 Our legal fees:

 Our legal fees cover all the work involved in completing your proposed purchase.
 We also attend to the submission of your Stamp Duty Land Tax return (in England) and the registration of your ownership of the property at the Land Registry post completion.
-Please telephone or email us so that we can take a few details from you in order to be able to give you an exact estimate but the below details hopefully give you an idea of the range of costs that may be involved.
+Please telephone or email us so that we can take a few details from you in order to be able to give you an exact estimate within the range below.

 Electronic transfer of funds fee